theNewDynamic/minjinlee.com/_posts/2017-01-23-origins-journal-interview.md

 LEE

 Korean history can’t really be understood from the late 19th century to present day without understanding the significant role of Christianity in politics and education.
 Christians were very important to organizing political uprisings in early 20th century in Korea, and Christians of many stripes continue to play a significant role in the governance of South Korea today.
 Koreans around the world have strong feelings about Christianity, either for or against, and I wanted very much to express this in the lives of my characters.
-I find that religion occupies a very central space in the lives of believers, and I often find that intellectuals dismiss religion casually, and this is, I think, a missed opportunity in understanding how people behave.&nbsp; Also, this book, like my first, is written in a 19th century style of omniscient narration, and in my own fiction, I prefer the idea and believe in the assertions of an omniscient narrator written in the past tense.
+I find that religion occupies a very central space in the lives of believers, and I often find that intellectuals dismiss religion casually, and this is, I think, a missed opportunity in understanding how people behave.
+Also, this book, like my first, is written in a 19th century style of omniscient narration, and in my own fiction, I prefer the idea and believe in the assertions of an omniscient narrator written in the past tense.

 ORIGINS

 Throughout the book, we learn that women are born to suffer.
 They must endure.
 They must subjugate their own desires or be undone by them.
 I’m thinking of Hana and Etsuko—both of whom suffer mightily after acting on their sexual desires.
 Conversely, Kyunghee does not act on her desire to be with Kim Changho and she suffers his loss.
 She sacrifices love.
 And now that I think of it, love between men and women feels elusive in this novel.
 It is strongest and always prevails in the context of family.
-Is that fair to say?&nbsp;
+Is that fair to say?

 LEE